NeillJohnston/i-wanna-jump/README.md

 ## version
 At the time of writing this readme (2017-05-16), IWJ isn't even near completed.
 Pre-alpha, if you will.
 Still a bunch of ground to cover and bugs to test before I dare call this an "alpha" project.
 Author's note: that's probably a reasonable goal for about two weeks from now.

+Oh yeah also the project structure is absolutely insufferably messy because I keep forgetting to remove the IntelliJ project files and structure from git.
+Hahaaaaaa whoops.